RESEARCH STARTER

 The modern form of conservatism, however, largely derives from the works of Edmund Burke, who repudiated revolutionary government reforms in his 1790 book Reflections on the Revolution in France.
 Burke was critical of the French Revolution for its chaotic nature, though he supported the American Revolution.

 Rather than being a set of strictly defined tenets, conservatism is a loose cluster of general principles that embrace nationalism and sovereignty, individual merit, free enterprise, reverence for tradition in the evolution of human institutions, strong respect for law and order, respect for family values such as the traditional nuclear family, respect for the wisdom of religious institutions, aversion to social planning, and an aversion to pure rationalism.
-Furthermore, conservatism has been associated with a more fixed world view, in the sense that what we (as human beings) do the world will have a limited impact on events such as climate change.
+Furthermore, conservatism has often been associated with a more fixed worldview, in the sense that human actions are perceived as having only a limited capacity to alter large-scale processes such as climate change.

 Conservatives are considered to be economic liberals based on the original meaning of the word, following the tradition of economist Adam Smith, an ideology that places great emphasis on the importance of well-defined property rights and the strict enforcement of contracts.
-These classical liberals (i.e., conservatives) disapprove of government intervention in economic affairs, beyond the provision of a highly limited set of "public goods" that the "invisible hand" of free markets would not be expected to produce but that are considered necessary for social welfare.
+These classical liberals—often aligned with conservative economic thought—disapprove of government intervention in economic affairs, beyond the provision of a highly limited set of "public goods" that the "invisible hand" of free markets would not independently supply but that are considered necessary for social welfare.

 Conservationism and Environmentalism